Balla6/Ecommerce-Analysis-Report/README.md

 - **Highest Revenue Month:** November 2017.

 ## **Files in This Repository**
-- `README.md`: Project overview and goals.
+- `README.md`: Project overview and repository structure.
-- `report.md`: Detailed analysis report with insights and recommendations.
+- `report.md`: Detailed analysis report with insights and actionable recommendations.
-- `data/`: Contains the original and cleaned datasets.
+- `data/`:
+  - `Pakistan Largest Ecommerce Dataset.csv.zip`: The raw dataset.
+  - `Cleaned_Ecommerce_Dataset.xlsx`: The cleaned and preprocessed dataset.
+- `notebooks/`:
+  - `SACIP_data_loading_and_cleaning.ipynb`: Notebook for data loading, cleaning, and preprocessing.
-- `notebooks/`: Python notebooks for data cleaning and EDA.
+  - `SACIP_exploratory_data_analysis.ipynb`: Notebook for exploratory data analysis (EDA) and Python visualizations.
-- `visualizations/`: Power BI visualizations.
+- `visualizations/`: Saved images of Power BI visualizations and a link to the interactive dashboard.

 ## **Datasets**
 - **Original Dataset**